Best Car Racks For Electric Bikes – 2023

 - Lock Features – E-bikes aren’t cheap, so having a locking mechanism on the rack for extra safety provides great peace of mind.

-- Ramps – We’ve explained repeatedly that e-bikes are heavy.
-So having a ramp that removes the work of lifting the bike up on the rack is a welcome bonus.
+- Ramps – We’ve repeatedly explained that e-bikes are heavy.
+So, having a ramp that removes the work of lifting the bike up on the rack is a welcome bonus.

 - Fail-Safe Measures – All bike racks should be built to withstand typical road conditions, but having redundancies for securing the bike to the rack, or the rack to the hitch is always a happy sight.